plumvillage/newsletter/src/en/articles/br-troi-dao-bi--walking-the-path-of-compassion.md

 During the Wake Up Ambassadors Retreat in 2018, we established the “European Wake Up CTC”.
 We called it “OOMPH” because it sounds more fun!
 We decided it stands for “Organism for Optimizing Many People's Happiness”.
 It is not an organization, but an organism.
 When the Wake Up ambassadors have a place of refuge, they are able to optimize their own happiness, then bring that happiness to the people in their sanghas.

 Every month, we continue to deepen our connection and friendship.
 Usually we have online gatherings on Thursday or Sunday evenings, which are lazy evenings in Plum Village after the Days of Mindfulness.
 Sometimes I feel tired, but when I join the online gatherings, I feel as if I am coming home and spending time with the family in the living room, and asking, “How is everybody doing?” or “How was your day?”
 The lay members share their difficulties, both personal and in their Wake Up sanghas, and the monastic members also share our difficulties, so we create mutual support and siblinghood.
-We also have fun together - play online games, sing, and dance!
+We also have fun together–play online games, sing, and dance!

 In the chant *Praising the Buddha*, I very much like the line - *May the sangha practice diligently, showing love and concern for one and all.
 Just as for our very own family…* It moves me as it reflects my deep aspiration to practice in a way that shows love and concern for young people, the human family, and all beings.
 It’s a lot of fun to practice with young people and to show others that when we practice we don’t have to be too serious!